top of page

 It has been said that real evangelization is one beggar showing another beggar where to find bread!
 These are just a few of the amazing individuals who are bringing bread to a hungry world.

-Below, you can see and read about 3 of this year's recipients of the CEM POC grant.
+Below, you can see and read about this year's recipients of the CEM POC grant.
 There are many more who need to be supported by our prayers and financial gifts.

 Holding Hands